A post-secondary education is a dream for many people, and making dreams happen is a profitable business model.

-Let’s explore the difference between for-profit and nonprofit colleges, along with other little factoids you’ll need to make an informed college decision.
+Let’s explore the difference between for-profit and nonprofit colleges, along with other little factoids you can use to make an informed college decision.

 For-profit schools are businesses.
 The product they sell is education.
 Some for-profits are public, and they are traded in the stock exchange.
 Others are owned by a private equity firm.
 Generally, a for-profit school comes with a higher price tag than nonprofits do, because the goal is to operate on a surplus so shareholders make money.

-A for-profit school will typically focus on a career path, offering only classes geared toward that curriculum—a great way to quickly get your education and join the workforce.
+A for-profit school will typically focus on a career path, offering only classes geared toward that curriculum—which is a good way to quickly get an education and join the workforce.

-Nonprofit schools also have a purpose of giving students an education and the training needed to successfully enter the job market upon graduation.
-But as opposed to being privately owned, such as the for-profits, nonprofits are publicly owned and managed under an elected board of trustees—unpaid volunteers with no financial gain from the school they are appointed to help manage.
+Nonprofit schools are publicly owned and managed under an elected board of trustees—unpaid volunteers with no financial gain from the school they are appointed to help manage.

 Nonprofit colleges are usually more affordable and have better financial aid packages.
 The admissions counselors are, in most instances, people who went to college for this type of career.
 They earn a salary, so there’s no hard sell trying to get bodies through doors.